courselabs/devsecops/labs/argo/README.md

 > ArgoCD asks you to confirm you really want to do this :)

-Then delete the lab namespaces:
+Then delete the lab namespaces, which will remove ArgoCD and Gogs:

 ```
 kubectl delete ns -l kubernetes.courselabs.co=argo

-kubectl delete ns whoami
 ```